Final Transcript Required

 Before submitting an application to CSU, students must acknowledge that all information in the application and any other supporting materials is their own work, factually true and honestly presented.
 Applicants also signify their understanding that they may be subject to a range of possible disciplinary actions, including admission revocation, expulsion or revocation of course credit, grades and degree should the information they have certified be false.
 If applicable, sponsoring agencies are informed of this decision.

 CSU is committed to providing a safe and welcoming environment that fosters student success, and our pre-admission review of non-academic conduct is one component (authorized by C.R.S.
 23-5-106.5).
 A limited range of past non-academic conduct incidents receive confidential consideration prior to the application review process and do not automatically disqualify an applicant from full consideration for enrollment or scholarships.
 Applicants have the right to appeal an admission or enrollment decision made based on any information required to be disclosed at the point of application.
-As part of the Affirmation Statement requirement in an application, all applicants agree to update their application record in the event they experience a non-academic conduct incident after application submission.
+As part of the Affirmation Statement requirement in an application, all applicants agree to update their application record in the event any information within the application changes after submission; CSU considers non-academic conduct circumstances to be reported as new information if they occur after application submission.
 Students are prompted to respond to two additional campus safety screening questions as part of the enrollment process.
 The screening process is confidential and designed to help identify students who might benefit from guidance, resources, and support available through the University.
 Responses are not used to exclude students from the CSU experience.

 Immunization Requirement

-Submit immunization records or laboratory results to the CSU Health Network prior to arrival at school.
+Students must submit their immunization records online through the CSU Student Health Portal before the first day of classes.
 Additional information concerning immunization requirements can be found here.
 Questions should be directed to:

 CSU Health Network